qqdipps/ConvoCLI/README.md

 # ConvoCLI
-Real time conversations in the command line
+Real time conversations via websockets in the command line Designed to be used with WeMeApi.